jacobxperez/essentials/README.md

 ## About

-[Essentials](https://jacobxperez.github.io/essentials/) is a modular front-end framework for web designers.
-Unlike other monolith frameworks, Essentials provides a minimum set of components, yet allows for the creation of unique individual designs.
+Unlike other monolith frameworks, [Essentials](https://jacobxperez.github.io/essentials/) provides a minimum set of components that by combining them together allows for the creation of unique individual designs.
+By removing the unnecessary the essential comes to the light, thus leaving room for the designer self-expression.

 ## Getting Started